DilaraUcar/the-hangman-game/README.md

 - Have a difficulity option where the player can choose what level of difficulity they desire.

 ## Testing
+I have manually tested this project by doing the following:
+- Giging invalid inputs to make sure the input validation is working correctly.
+- Tested in my gitpod terminal and also in the Code Institute Heroku terminal
+- Passed the code through a [PEP8 Python Validator.](https://pep8ci.herokuapp.com/#)

+### Bugs
+#### Solved Bugs
+- I had trouble with the ASCII art showing up weird in console.
+I fixed this by using Raw Strings consisting of an 'r' before the opening quote.
+I found this problem solver in [this website](https://realpython.com/python-hangman/#step-5-draw-the-hanged-man).

+- I had problems with adding space between two strings.
+In those cases i added print statements between and that fixed the problem.

+#### Unsolved Bugs
+- No unsolved bugs remaining.

 ## Deployment

 ## Credits